Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific research grant.
+This endpoint deletes a specific Research Grant.

 ### HTTP Request